 Why do I need overripe bananas?

 Have you ever wondered why many recipes for Banana Bread and Banana Cake call for overripe bananas?
-It’s because ripe bananas have much more flavour and can add more sweetness and moisture to your baked goods.
+Itโs because ripe bananas have much more flavour and can add more sweetness and moisture to your baked goods.

 As bananas ripen, the starches break down and convert to sugar, causing the banana to be much sweeter and aromatic.

-If you’ve ever had a tasteless banana cake or muffin, chances are your bananas weren’t ripe enough.
+If youโve ever had a tasteless banana cake or muffin, chances are your bananas werenโt ripe enough.

 In short, the more spotty and smelly your bananas, the better!

-tips for making perfect banana muffins
+Jess’s tips for perfect Banana Muffins

 - Make sure your bananas are RIPE.
 Smelly, spotty, even black bananas will add lots of flavour, sweetness and moisture.